pedrocarrico/pimon/README.md

 ## Configuration
 Configuration is done through a YAML file, you may check some examples on the config directory.

-1. basic_auth - enable or disable, configure username and password
-2. redis - location of the redis socket
+1. redis - location of the redis socket
-3. chart - colors for each chart
+2. chart - colors for each chart
-4. queues - redis list names for the series in the charts
+3. queues - redis list names for the series in the charts
-5. stats_collector - configure number of stats and time period between them
+4. stats_collector - configure number of stats and time period between them

 ## Installing as a gem
 ```